anshulj633/Splitwise/README.md

 ##Requirements
-The following are the most fundamental features of the app:
+The following are the most fundamental features of the app: <br>
-    -Create a new expense
+    -Create a new expense <br>
-        -The expense can be split between any number of users -The expense can be paid for any number of users -The expense can be split equally / by percentage / manually -View the list of all expenses split with you, regardless of which user created the expense -View outstanding balances with all the users you have split expenses with in the past -View your overall outstanding balance
+        -The expense can be split between any number of users <br>
+        -The expense can be paid for any number of users <br>
+        -The expense can be split equally / by percentage / manually <br>
+    -View the list of all expenses split with you, regardless of which user created the expense <br>
+    -View outstanding balances with all the users you have split expenses with in the past <br>
+    -View your overall outstanding balance <br>

-Did it only for 1 payee for 1 expense but the code is extensible for such changes
+Did it only for 1 payee for 1 expense but the code is extensible for such changes <br>

 ## Notes
-Did it only for 1 payee for 1 expense but the code is extensible for such changes Error handling/validations can be done better but as discussed, i did necessary one's only Have Added postman collection on root level - Splitwise.postman_collection.json And for to make testing simple whenever user in expense doesn't exist in DB, added that in db.
+Did it only for 1 payee for 1 expense but the code is extensible for such changes <br>
+Error handling/validations can be done better but as discussed, i did necessary one's only <br>
+Have Added postman collection on root level - Splitwise.postman_collection.json <br>
+And for to make testing simple whenever user in expense doesn't exist in DB, added that in db. <br>
 More function level documentation can be added.

 ## Entities